Is your kitchen cluttered? Is it unorganized? Overwhelmed with how to declutter and organize your kitchen?

 I pretty much always start out the exact same way when I’m organizing an area.
 Here’s the process:

-- First remove everything from the area.
+- First remove everything from the area (not the entire kitchen but each space your organizing).

 - Second clean out the freshly cleared out space.